SundeMarius/Sunde.FluentMonads/README.md

 ## Latest Release

-The latest release of the Monads library can be found on the [GitHub Releases](https://github.com/SundeMarius/monads/releases) page.
+The latest release of the Monads library can be found on [GitHub Releases](https://github.com/SundeMarius/monads/releases).

-## Code Coverage

-The Monads library achieves 100% code and branch coverage for each release, ensuring high reliability and robustness.

 ## License